isvaku/project-management-system/README.md

 # project-management-system
-This is a project management system build with GrapQL, Express, MongoDB, React, and Apollo.
+This is a project management system build with GraphQL, Express, MongoDB, React, and Apollo.